Recreation and Crafts

 Nestling on a gentle hillside amongst apple and pear orchards, 'The Bounds' with its 400 year old farmhouse, is the centre piece to a unique day out for all the family to enjoy.

 Join a guided tour around the cider mill and savour the aromas of traditional cider making.
 Hear how cider is produced from planting of the orchards to the moment it is poured.
 After the tour you are welcome to sample some Westons Ciders and Perries (Adults only) and Apple juice from local producers.
 Sampling is FREE.
 There is a play park for the children to let of steam either before or after your Tour.
 (The Play Park is open April - November ).
-TOUR TIMES: 11.00, 12.30, 2.30 AND 3.30 EVERY DAY.
+TOUR TIMES: 11.00am, 12.30pm, 2.00pm and 3.30pm.
+EVERY DAY.
 For prices please phone or go to our website (see below).

 Enjoy the Henry Weston Courtyard garden and visit the Cider Bottle Museum based in a converted 17th Century cowshed where you can also have a cup of tea and a piece of homemade cake.
 Also in the Courtyard is our restaurant, The Scrumpy House, where you can have lunch.
-Also open in the evenings Thursday - Saturday.
+Also open Thursday evenings.

 - Telephone: 01531 660108 for information & to book tours, 01531 660626 to book lunch or dinner in the Scrumpy House